zowe/zowe.github.io/security.md

 * Zowe discloses fixed vulnerabilities in a timely manner giving the users sufficient time to plan their upgrades.
 * Zowe however won't disclose the vulnerabilities fixed in the latest release as we respect the need for at least 45 days to decide when and how will the users upgrade Zowe.
-* When a new release of Zowe is published, we will list the vulnerabilities fixed in the previous release.
+* When a new release of Zowe is published, we list the vulnerabilities fixed in the previous release.

-      For example when we release Zowe 2.3 we will publish the list of vulnerabilities that were fixed in the 2.2 versions of Zowe.
+      For example when we'd release Zowe 2.3 we'd publish the list of vulnerabilities that were fixed in the 2.2 versions of Zowe.
-          The issues that were fixed will be published in out [Zowe security reports](https://github.com/zowe/security-reports/blob/master/security-vulnerabilities.md) repository listing.
+          The issues that were fixed would be published in the [Zowe security reports](https://github.com/zowe/security-reports/blob/master/security-vulnerabilities.md) repository listing.

 ## Solution publishing
 ### Security advisory
-* For critical priority vulnerability, security patches must be created as soon as the issue is fixed in code and configuration.
+* For critical priority vulnerability, security patches are created as soon as the issue is fixed in code and configuration.
-* The security fixes will also become an integral part of the nearest next Zowe distribution.
+* The security fixes become an integral part of the nearest next Zowe distribution.
-* The component's squad(repository maintainers) will disclose a confirmed vulnerability by first creating a draft security advisory in the component repository in GitHub/other CMS that is used by the squad.
+* The component's squad(project maintainers) disclose a confirmed vulnerability by first creating a draft security advisory in the component repository in GitHub or other CMS that is used by the project.

     Note: GitHub Security Advisories allow repository maintainers to privately discuss and fix a security vulnerability in a project.
-* After collaborating on a fix, component squad(repository maintainers) can publish the security advisory to publicly disclose the security vulnerability advisory in a project specific place.
+* After collaborating on a fix, the project maintainers publishes the security advisory to a project specific place.

-    Note: Projects hosted in GitHub will take advantage of the GH features providing special security advisory dedicated pages.
+    Note: Projects hosted in GitHub take advantage of the GH features providing special security advisory dedicated pages.
           See: https://docs.github.com/en/code-security/repository-security-advisories/creating-a-repository-security-advisory

 ### Security updates
-Security notifications will be distributed via the following methods.
+Security notifications are distributed via the following methods.

 * Publishing component specific advisories in the corresponding component GitHub repository Security page.

     For example you can find the Zowe API Mediation Layer related security advisories here: https://github.com/zowe/api-layer/security/advisories
+* Notification to Zowe users who explicitly signed in for receiving security alerts and advisories.

+          #TODO: Subscribe to the mailing lists or apply using  form to apply???
   * <code>zowe-user@lists.openmainframeproject.org</code>
   * <code>zowe-dev@lists.openmainframeproject.org</code>

 -----------------------------------
 ## Additional sources: